AmpersandTarski/TheToolsWeUse/deploying-rap3-with-azure.md

 If you need to restart the apache server for whatever reason, here is the command:

-`sudo /opt/bitnami/ctlscript.sh restart apache`
+`sudo /opt/bitnami/ctlscript.sh restart apache`

 ## 3. Installing Haskell

-This step requires section 1 to be finished successfully.
+In order to build an Ampersand-compiler, we need a Haskell installation.
+We only need a working machine, so this step merely requires section 1 to be finished successfully.

 I have used Haskell stack for installing Haskell.
 First I installed `stack` by following the instructions on the internet for a generic Linux installation: